Money Expert > Car Insurance > Medical Conditions & Car Insurance

 If your sight deteriorates or if you lose vision in one eye, you must immediately notify the DVLA and your insurance company.

-Each individual with epilepsy will be assessed individually to determine whether or not they can safely drive and with which, if any, restrictions.
+Each individual with epilepsy will be assessed individually to determine their ability to drive safely and with which if any, restrictions.

 People with asleep seizures will often be given licences that need to be renewed every three years, as opposed to the standard ten, while those who have experienced an awake, or breakthrough, seizure will need to notify their doctor, the DVLA, and their car insurance company immediately.